6lack: Artistry

 6lack's music focuses or is based on personal and business relationships frequently, especially the topic of heartbreak.
 6lack has said that his songwriting is influenced mainly by his personal experiences and failed relationships.
 Billboard magazine has described 6lack's music as "moody hip hop" that "spotlights vulnerability and honesty in a way the emoji generation can understand."
 6lack has cited Sade, T-Pain, The-Dream, and Usher as his influences.

+Personal life

+6lack has two daughters, born in 2017 and 2025.